Economic history of Germany: Weimar Republic

-Germany was among the countries most severely affected by the great depression because its recovery and rationalization of major industries was financed by unsustainable foreign lending.
-War reparation obligations reduced investment propensity and, perhaps most importantly, the government implemented a rigid austerity policy that resulted in deflation.
+Germany was among the countries most severely affected by the Great Depression because its recovery and rationalization of major industries was financed by unsustainable foreign lending.
+War reparation obligations reduced investment propensity and, perhaps most importantly, the government implemented a rigid austerity policy (motivated partially out of a common concern at the time that devaluation would lead to inflation) that resulted in deflation.
+While this policy likely only aggravated Germany's economic crisis by a limited degree, its means of implementation created discontent amongst the German populace and resulted in increased political radicalisation.
+Capital flows also contributed significantly to the crisis.

-As unemployment reached very high levels, the national socialists accumulated government power and began to pursue their policies against the Jewish minority, political leftists and many other groups.
-After being elected, the national socialists undertook a series of rapid steps to abolish democracy.
+As unemployment reached very high levels, the National Socialists accumulated government power and began to pursue their policies against the Jewish minority, political leftists and many other groups.
+After being elected, the National Socialists undertook a series of rapid steps to abolish democracy.
 Their trade policy in Germany consisted of an autarkic policy regime that aimed to cancel all imports, such as foodstuffs, that could be replaced with domestic substitutes or raw materials for the consumer-oriented industries.
 Only imports of iron ore and similar items were considered necessary because a main aim of the government was to strengthen the production capacity of military products.
 Both the persecuted and non-persecuted German groups suffered from these autarkic and trade-restraining policies.